QoS Provider¶

 {

-// provider will contains:
+// foo_provider will contain:

 // myqoslib::foo_profile READER (KEEP_LAST 5)